Mercy Catholic College students are given the opportunity to participate in a number of different activities.

 Entry Requirements: Open to all students from Years 7 to 12.
 There is no cost and students can participate as often as they would like.
 Parent permission is not required as it is included in the Student Enrolment Form.

-Club Convener: Mark Cuttler
+Club Convener: Sandra Kelly

 Mercy Action Group (MAG)